angular/angular/CONTRIBUTING.md

 * none/empty string: useful for `style`, `test` and `refactor` changes that are done across all packages (e.g. `style: add missing semicolons`)

 ### Subject
-The subject contains succinct description of the change:
+The subject contains a succinct description of the change:

 * use the imperative, present tense: "change" not "changed" nor "changes"
-* don't capitalize first letter
+* don't capitalize the first letter
 * no dot (.) at the end

 ### Body